temporalio/cli/temporalcli/commandsmd/commands.md

   Cluster (Service) names for Namespace creation.
   Can be passed multiple times.
 * `--data` (string[]) -
-  Namespace data using 'KEY="VALUE"' string pairs.
+  Namespace data as `KEY=VALUE` pairs.
-  Use JSON values.
+  Keys must be identifiers, and values must be JSON values.
+  For example: 'YourKey={"your": "value"}'.
+  Can be passed multiple times.
 * `--description` (string) -
   Namespace description.
 * `--email` (string) -